apache/pekko-http/docs/src/main/paradox/routing-dsl/path-matchers.md

 @@@ div { .group-scala }
 A complex `PathMatcher` can be constructed by combining or modifying more basic ones.
-Here are the basic matchers that Akka HTTP already provides for you:
+Here are the basic matchers that Apache Pekko HTTP already provides for you:

 String
 : You can use a `String` instance as a `PathMatcher0`.
 Strings simply match themselves and extract no value.